chrisimmel/ivy/README.md

 # Ivy

 Ivy is a simple FastAPI service that performs text processing tasks using an LLM.
-It provides a REST API for text generation and processing, with a CLI tool available for convenient interaction.
+It provides a REST API for text generation and processing, along with a CLI tool for convenient interaction.
+It has an extensible repertoire of prompts, each implementing a specific text processing task such as summarization, sentiment analysis, etc.

 ## Prerequisites